schwarzpat/BIC-longitude-latitude/README.md

 # BIC-longitude-latitude
-Adding geographic data to BIC codes
+Adding geographic data to BIC codes taken from https://github.com/PeterNotenboom/SwiftCodes using geopy.

+Purpose was to create a basis for visualisations.